 This tailored learning is of huge benefit as an add-on to existing courses for those wanting extra support in specific areas.
 It is also great for medical professionals who have completed Foundation Training in Aesthetic Medicine and want to perfect certain techniques whilst further bolstering their skills and confidence.

 Having this level of specialist pedagogical oversight is invaluable in terms of both learning and enhancing confidence.
 It allows those wishing to start their aesthetics practice to begin with significant patient experience compared to other new injectors who may enter the profession after simply completing a one-day course.

 Whether it’s understanding how to deal with hooded eyelids or how to prevent vascular occlusion, aesthetic medicine has many pearls and pitfalls.
-As such, enhancing your theoretical and practical knowledge – plus having a reliable peer support system, such as the Aesthetics Community, to bounce ideas off – is indispensable.
+As such, enhancing your theoretical and practical knowledge – plus having a reliable peer support system, such as the Comma, to bounce ideas off – is indispensable.

 How to avoid common new injector mistakes

 As aesthetics clinics in the UK prepare to reopen, we explore the need to evaluate the effects lockdown has had on your patients’ mental health and how to update your clinical consultation practice.

 Level 7 Diploma in Injectables

 Gain your postgraduate level certification in injectables with our flagship Level 7 Diploma Programme.
 In-depth training in aesthetic medicine’s most popular treatments: botox and dermal fillers.

 A unique tailored training opportunity in the injectable of your choice, which allows you to perfect specific techniques with hands-on guidance from an experienced Harley Academy mentor.